 Saving Water During The Holidays

 We all know that the Holidays are a time for friends, and family to enjoy a big meal.
-But, according to The Valley Business Journal, there are several things you can do to save water during this time.
+But, according to The Valley Business Journal,.

 Use The Fridge

-For example, instead of running water to thaw your frozen food, use the refrigerator.
+For example, instead of running water at your kitchen faucet to thaw your frozen food, use the refrigerator.
 The food will be ready to cook, and you won’t waste water.

 Wash With A Full Load